Ways to make CEOs HR savvy

 From Australia, Melbourne

 If you look back over my posts from the last 17 years I have been a member of this forum, you will notice this has been a recurring theme with me.
 I have constantly asked time after time "how do people get HR jobs when they have no clue whatsoever about it."
-The answer of course is lack of a proper recruitment and selection process.
-Now, I do realise and fully understand that people have to start somewhere and this comes down to organisations have a proper training and development program in place to train new hires from day one - not chucking people in at the deep end.
-It also means allocating a "buddy" if you like to the new hire who sits with him for the first couple of weeks and starts him off with some basic tasks and then builds on that.
-But the reality is no-one has the time or staff to do that.
+The answer, of course, is the lack of a proper recruitment and selection process.
+Now, I do realize and fully understand that people have to start somewhere and this comes down to organizations having a proper training and development program in place to train new hires from day one - not chucking people in at the deep end.
+It also means allocating a "buddy," if you like, to the new hire who sits with him for the first couple of weeks and starts him off with some basic tasks and then builds on that.
+But the reality is no one has the time or staff to do that.
 Everyone wants staff who can hit the ground running on Monday morning of their first day.

-To cycle back to the OP's original question, HR have got to prove their worth, and pay their way in the organisation.
-They have to add value to justify the expense of having a HR department which is not a revenue earning unit.
+To cycle back to the OP's original question, HR has to prove their worth and pay their way in the organization.
+They have to add value to justify the expense of having an HR department which is not a revenue-earning unit.
 That means they have to be fully on board with the CEO's vision and strategy for the company, and everything HR does has to push that vision and strategy forward, not handicap it.

 From Australia, Melbourne